cosas-by-XP/cosas/README.md

 **Required Must-have Stories**

-* User can create a new account
+* User can create a new account DONE
-* User can login
+* User can login DONE
 * User can view a feed of artworks
 * User can save an artwork
 * User can tap an artwork to view a more detailed art screen with comments, bidding feature, and additional info
-* User can add a comment to a photo
 * User can see their profile page and saved photos
-* User can post a thought in 3D gallery

 **Optional Nice-to-have Stories**

 * User can place a bid
+* User can add a comment to a photo
+* User can post a thought in 3D gallery

 ### 2. Screen Archetypes